Jirka-Mayer/BachelorThesis/thesis-text.md

 > After attachments, properly ordered.

-Here are few notes regarding the ordering:
+Here are a few notes regarding the ordering:

 - Slurs are always the first/last attachment.
-- Some tokens are mutually exclusive, so are placed on the same level.
+- Some tokens are mutually exclusive, so they are placed on the same level.
 - There are many ornaments and this list is not exhaustive.
 It is meant to be extended in the future.
 - Not all symbols here can be engraved by Mashcima.
 - There can be many more tuplet numbers, only triplets are currently present.